Reusable textiles key to go green in the operating theatre

 “Environmental impact is but one of the areas where our members can contribute to the healthcare sector.
 The high standards in commercial laundries provide a great service protecting patients from the spread of hospital infections through professional cleaning and maintenance of gowns, scrubs and nurses’ uniforms.”

-There are more resources available on the topic on the ETSA website.
+More resources are available on the topic on the ETSA website.

 CBI Monthly economic brief - December 2018